Petar Petković: Political career

 Petković served as an advisor in the Cabinet of the Prime Minister of Serbia Vojislav Koštunica from 2007 to 2008.

 After the 2012 parliamentary elections, he was elected MP on the list of the Democratic Party of Serbia.

 In October 2014, Petković left the DSS only a day after its founder and longtime leader Vojislav Koštunica left the party.
 In the meantime, he joined the Serbian Progressive Party and became a member of the party's Main Board.

 He has been the Assistant Director of the Office for Kosovo and Metohija from April 2016 to October 2020 when he took over as the Director replacing Marko Đurić who was named the new Ambassador of Serbia to the United States of America.
 On 8 December 2022, during the North Kosovo crisis, Petković stated that Serbia could respond by sending up to 1,000 security force personnel to Kosovo in accordance with the UN Resolution 1244.

 Personal life

 Petković speaks English and can use Russian.
-He is married to his wife Ivana, and is the father of two children.
+He is married to his wife Nadica, and is the father of two children.